guillaumeast/42_GNL/README.md

 - reason about architectural approaches,
 - clarify tester/compiler logs,
 - refine explanations during debugging,
-- format this README based on detailed instructions I provided.

 **All technical decisions and implementations are original.**